|

 December 17 results in multiple calls from news reporters and

-other people, tying up telephone lines needed by the dispatcher
+other people, tying up telephone lines needed by the dispatcher.

-(December 26, 1974) pr
+(December 26, 1974)pr

-agrees to buy "slightly over half an acre" at the Cary
+Town agrees to buy "slightly over half an acre" at the Cary

 Village Shopping Center, reports the May 30 edition of The

-Fire Chief Terry L. Edmondson resigns "amid
+1975)wcrer, rt30may75 Fire Chief Terry L. Edmundson resigns "amid

 allegations that he made false alarm telephones to his own